Amanda Young: Saw III

-A deleted scene in Saw III shows Amanda killing Eric, cutting his body several times while on top of him.
+A deleted scene in Saw III shows Amanda killing Eric, by slashing his body several times while on top of him.
 Darren Lynn Bousman fought to keep this scene in, but the producers removed it because they thought it would be better to leave the door open for Eric's return in Saw IV.
-Leigh Whannell confirms on the Saw III DVD commentary that Amanda murdering Eric was the first time she killed out of spite and that it was this incident which caused her to stray from John's intentions.
+Leigh Whannell confirms on the Saw III DVD commentary that Amanda's murder of Eric was the first time she killed out of spite and that it was this incident that caused her to stray from John's intentions.

-Two deleted scenes were included in the Saw III Director's Cut DVD.
-The first was a flashback which showed Amanda meeting Adam in his apartment building prior to abducting him for Jigsaw's game.
-Adam complimented Amanda's hair, gave her a flyer promoting a friend's concert, and took a photo of her.
-The second deleted scene took place between Amanda and Lynn in which they engaged in a fight that resulted in cuts on Amanda's arms.
-It is also noted in Leigh Whannell's Saw III commentary that Amanda's character was abused by her dad as a child, though it is never seen in any of the Saw movies.
+Two deleted scenes were included on the Saw III Director's Cut DVD.
+The first was a flashback showing Amanda meeting Adam in his apartment building before kidnapping him for Jigsaw's game.
+Adam complimented Amanda on her hair, gave her a flyer promoting a friend's concert, and took a picture of her.
+The second deleted scene was between Amanda and Lynn, in which they had a fight that resulted in cuts on Amanda's arms.
+It is also noted in Leigh Whannell's Saw III commentary that Amanda's character was abused by her father as a child, although this is never seen in any of the Saw movies.

 Saw IV

-During Saw IV, Amanda's ability to pick up the much heavier Detective Allison Kerry's unconscious body is questioned by the FBI, leading them to believe another accomplice is helping John.
+During Saw IV, Amanda's ability to carry the much heavier Detective Allison Kerry's unconscious body is questioned by the FBI, leading them to believe that another accomplice is helping John.
 It is discovered that the events of Saw III and Saw IV occurred at the same time, revealing that Amanda was alive during the events of the fourth film.
-Her blood-covered corpse is found by Agent Peter Strahm in the makeshift operating room just moments after her death.
-It is later revealed that Detective Mark Hoffman, John's other apprentice, wrote the upsetting letter to Amanda in the previous film.
+Her bloody body is found by Agent Peter Strahm in the makeshift operating room just moments after her death.

 Saw V

-Amanda reappears in Saw V, though only through flashbacks and voice appearances.
-On August 7, 2008, Shawnee Smith confirmed in an interview with Bloody Disgusting that she had heard she would indeed be featured in the fifth installment of Saw.
-However, she claimed that she was never on set for the fifth film.
-Smith guessed that her reappearance will most likely be through the use of archive footage that had been previously filmed.
+Amanda reappears in Saw V, but only through flashbacks and voice acting.
+On August 7, 2008, Shawnee Smith confirmed in an interview with Bloody Disgusting that she had heard that she would indeed be featured in the fifth installment of Saw.
+However, she claimed that she was never on the set of the fifth film.
+Smith suggested that her reappearance would most likely be through the use of previously filmed archival footage.

-In the fifth film, Hoffman questioned in a flashback why Amanda would be needed to be involved in the nerve gas house trap (from the second film).
-Amanda is briefly seen in this flashback, lying unconscious on the ground as John and Hoffman set up that game.
-In another flashback, in the operating room seen in Saw III, Hoffman questioned John as to why he was letting emotional attachment get in the way of his perception of Amanda.
-Hoffman also predicted that she would fail John.
-He then left the room through a secret exit shortly before Amanda entered the room with Lynn.
+In the fifth film, Hoffman, in a flashback, questions why Amanda would be needed to participate in the nerve gas house trap (from the second movie).
+Amanda is briefly seen in this flashback, lying unconscious on the floor as John and Hoffman set up this game.
+In another flashback, in the operating room seen in Saw III, Hoffman questioned John about why he was letting emotional attachment get in the way of his perception of Amanda.
+Hoffman predicted that she would fail John.
+He then left the room through a secret exit just before Amanda entered the room with Lynn.